-Hillsdale News May 9.
-1973:1 Remember when Walter McIntrye arrived in town with his bride?
-Walter went on to become one of our best known residents, He became a Judge and has been known as Judge Mac ever since.
-He gave a great deal of time and effort to our Public Library and his wife Jeanette to the Garden Club, What I like to recall about Walter most is his ability to give the best speech, political or otherwise, I have ever heard.
-He was and is a master of oratory, He taught many of our political aspirants, local and county, how to get their views over to the electorate.
+Remember when Walter McIntrye arrived in town with his bridge?
+Walter went on to become one of our best known residents.
+He became a Judge and has been known as Judge Mac ever since.
+He gave a great deal of time and effort to our Public Library and his wife Jeanette to the Garden Club.
+What I like to recall about Walter most is his ability to give the best speech, political or otherwise, I have ever heard.
+He was and is a master of oratory.
+He taught many of our political aspirants, local and county, how to get their views over to the electorate.
 I am happy he is still part of Hillsdale.

-Remember Miss May Brill who sang for the Metropolitan Opera

 Remember Miss May Brill who sang for the Metropolitan Opera Company?
 She was a very talented and glamorous lady.

 Isn't it nice to read about Nettie Schwartz one of the Pisacano family?
 She is now working on "Meals on Wheels," delivering food to shut-ins once a day.
 Nettie has been doing kind things for people as long as I can remember, and she still is!
 Henry Pisacano was our postman, and was he ever a well-loved guy!
-On snowy days Henry would always have the mail, cigarettes, sometimes milk and bread.
+On snowy days Henry would always have the mail, cigarettes, and sometimes milk and bread.
 He just knew when we couldn't get out.
 He also had all the town's news!
 Everyone misses him.